 Option modules are subject to change.
 Additional modules may be offered, depending on both student numbers (a minimum of three students required per option) and teaching staff availability.

-One core module and one option module chosen from a range of topics.
+One core module and two option modules chosen from a range of topics.

 Mode of study